satellite-image-deep-learning/techniques/README.md

 * Does not require DL, classical algos suffice, [see this notebook](http://nbviewer.jupyter.org/github/HyperionAnalytics/PyDataNYC2014/blob/master/panchromatic_sharpening.ipynb) and [this kaggle kernel](https://www.kaggle.com/resolut/panchromatic-sharpening)
 * https://github.com/mapbox/rio-pansharpen

+## Image-to-image translation using GANS
+Generative Adversarial Networks, or GANS, can be used to translate images, e.g. from SAR to RGB.
+* [How to Develop a Pix2Pix GAN for Image-to-Image Translation](https://machinelearningmastery.com/how-to-develop-a-pix2pix-gan-for-image-to-image-translation/) -> how to develop a Pix2Pix model for translating satellite photographs to Google map images.
+A good intro to GANS
+* [SAR to RGB Translation using CycleGAN](https://www.esri.com/arcgis-blog/products/api-python/imagery/sar-to-rgb-translation-using-cyclegan/) -> uses a CycleGAN model in the ArcGIS API for Python

 ## Stereo imaging for terrain mapping & DEMs
 Measure surface contours.
 * [Wikipedia DEM article](https://en.wikipedia.org/wiki/Digital_elevation_model) and [phase correlation](https://en.wikipedia.org/wiki/Phase_correlation) article